ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 The IEEE VIS 2022 Poster Program offers a timely venue to present and discuss original work or highlights of recent work published or presented in another venue (please see the plagiarism statement in the end) through a forum that encourages graphical presentation, demonstration, and active engagement with IEEE VIS participants.

-The presentation of posters will take place in a hybrid or virtual event.
+The presentation of posters is likely to take place in a physical event.
 There will be 1-2 dedicated poster sessions in which poster authors can meet and discuss their work with conference participants.
 An additional web presence of posters will supplement the traditional physical installation of poster boards.
 More concrete details will follow soon, with the goal of creating an engaging atmosphere consistent with past in-person poster sessions.

-In addition to the electronic poster and its hybrid or virtual presentation, the submitted two-page summary will be included in the electronic conference proceedings.
+In addition to the poster presentation, the submitted two-page summary will be included in the electronic conference proceedings.

 Examples of appropriate visualization work include, but are not limited to